alfonso-martinez/MySite/content/home/experience.md

   date_start = "2018-05-01"
   date_end = "2018-08-01"
   description = """
 During the summer of 2018, I participated in a Research Experience for Undergraduate (REU) program in Sioux Center, Iowa.
-The program was funded by the National Science Foundation (NSF) and was primarily focused on characterizing and identifying physical and mental health outcomes of individuals living in Ukraine.
+The program was funded by the National Science Foundation (NSF; Grant Number NSF-SMI-1560078) and was primarily focused on characterizing and identifying physical and mental health outcomes of individuals living in Ukraine.
 This was achieved by exploring WMH-CIDI data collected by the World Health Organization (WHO).
-I worked on two independent projects, one of which resulted in a poster presentation at the Council for Undergraduate Research (CUR) Symposium in October 2018.
+I worked on two independent projects with a small group of other research interns; one project resulted in a poster presentation at the Council for Undergraduate Research (CUR) Symposium in October 2018.
 The second project resulted in a poster presentation at the Western Psychological Association (WPA) in October 2020."""

 +++